 After earning his B.Comm at the University of Toronto, Allan earned his LL.B. at the University of Windsor Faculty of Law and his J.D. at the University of Detroit Law School, graduating first in his class in both law schools.
 He then earned his LL.M. degree at Harvard Law School.
 He returned to Harvard on a number of occasions to act as a Teaching Assistant to Professor Roger Fisher.

 Allan is the Past President of the ADR Institute of Canada, the Arbitration and Mediation Institute of Canada, and the Sport Dispute Resolution Centre of Canada.
 He is an International Mediation Institute Certified Mediator, a Distinguished Fellow and Member of the Board of Governors of the International Academy of Mediators, an arbitrator and mediator for the Sport Dispute Resolution Centre of Canada, an arbitrator and mediator for the Court of Arbitration for Sport (Lausanne, Switzerland), an arbitrator on the Canadian Transportation Agency List of Arbitrators, a member of the International Panel of Mediators with the Singapore Mediation Centre and the Japan International Mediation Centre, Kyoto, and is on the International Panel of Arbitrators for the International Centre for Dispute Resolution.
 Allan is a Member of the Canadian Academy of Distinguished Neutrals and an Affiliate Member of the National Academy of Distinguished Neutrals.
 He is the Senior Advisor to the Jerusalem Arbitration Centre, an ADR organization specializing in mediating and arbitrating disputes between Israeli and Palestinian businesses.
 Allan was a Canadian delegate to UNCITRAL for negotiations leading up to the Singapore Convention for the enforcement of international mediation agreements.
-He is currently a Canadian delegate for UNCITRAL, working on drafting Model Expedited Arbitration Rules for international disputes.
+He is currently a Canadian delegate for UNCITRAL working on drafting Model Expedited Arbitration Rules for international disputes.
 Allan has received the University of Windsor Faculty of Law Alumni Award of Excellence and has been awarded the Ontario Bar Association Award of Excellence in Alternative Dispute Resolution.
 Allan is listed in The International Who’s Who of Commercial Mediation, The Best Lawyers in Canada in ADR and Who’s Who Legal: Mediation.